Sarthak-67-cmd/F.R.I.D.A.Y-alc/README.md

-# J.A.R.V.I.S.
-AI Voice Assistant (Python & ElevenLabs + Google Gemini)
+# F.R.I.D.A.Y AI Voice Assistant (Python & ElevenLabs + Google Gemini)

-This project allows you to create your own personal J.A.R.V.I.S.
+This project allows you to create your own personal F.R.I.D.A.Y.
 AI voice assistant using Python, ElevenLabs for real-time conversational voice handling, and Google Gemini / Imagen for backend logic and image generation.

 ---